tonyYSaliba/Self-Blancing-Robot/README.md

 And then the ESP sends byte data to the arduino via TX, and the arduino reads those data via RX.

+### Instructions
+The android mobile application is in the RemoteControl folder.

+The arduino uno code is in the Balancing_robot folder.

+The Node Mcu (ESP8266) code is in the ESP_server folder.

 ### Connections
-We are using a 12v battery for the motors, and a 9v battery for the rest.
+We are using a 12v battery for the stepper controllers (Motor side), and a 9v battery for the rest of the components.

-There is a 9V to 5V voltage transformer connected to the battery (INPUT), and its output is connected to the arduino, the gyro, the ESP and the stepper controllers.
+There is a 9V to 5V voltage transformer connected to the 9V battery as INPUT, and its OUTPUT is connected to the arduino, the gyro, the ESP and the stepper controllers (Logic side).

 The GYRO is connected to the arduino by I2C bus.